mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Lsyncd.md

 		target = "/home/sysop/zzz_destination"
 	}

-#### Example 2: Setting up `lsyncd` to use `rsync` for one-way syncing.
+#### Example 2: Setting up Lsyncd to use `rsync` for one-way syncing.

-This is an example of a one way sync from source to destination using the core `rsync` logic `lsyncd` is designed to use.
+This is an example of a one way sync from source to destination using the core `rsync` logic Lsyncd is designed to use.
 This works, but can be a bit limiting if you want a bit more control over the syncing process.

 First step is to create the `/etc/lsyncd` directory to store the active configs if it doesn’t already exist: